Jonas Deichmann: 2017: Portugal to Vladivostok

 In summer 2017 he cycled the 14331 km long route from Cabo da Roca in Portugal to Vladivostok in Russia in 64 days, 2 hours and 25 minutes setting a new world record for the fastest cycling across Eurasia.
 During the journey he also set a new world record for the fastest cycling across Europe from Cabo da Roca to Ufa in Russia in 25 days, 3 hours and 38 minutes.

+In 2025, French ultra-distance cyclist Sofiane Sehili attempted to beat Deichmann's record, but he was stopped 200 km from the finish line and imprisoned by Russian authorities.

 2018: Alaska to Southern Argentina

 From the 19 August 2018 to 24 November 2018 he cycled the 23112 km long Panamericana from Prudhoe Bay, Alaska to Ushuaia, Argentina in a new record time of 97 days.
 He completed his journey unsupported, without a team or support vehicle.

 2019: Norway to South Africa

 From 8 September to 19 November he completed the approximately 18000 km long journey from North Cape in Norway to Cape Town in South Africa on his bicycle in a new record time of 72 days, 7 hours and 27 minutes.
 He was 30 days faster than the prior record holder.

 In Egypt, Jonas was put in a prison cell in order to avoid a terrorist attack.
 In Ethiopia, he biked through an active conflict zone where people threw stones and sticks at him.